ILSE

 Full HD

-In response, Kind hands part of her artistic agency to these recognition technologies.
-Malleable blobs of clay are shaped and reshaped by hand in dialogue with computer vision.
-This feedback loop between gesture and code continues until the algorithm detects the clay as something “worth attention.”
-At that moment of recognition, the sculpture is finished, materializing the threshold where the machine mistakes its own projections for a human body.
-This point marks the completion of the shape, a false positive where limbs act as lures and silhouette suggest torso.
+In response, Kind hands part of her artistic agency to recognition technologies.
+Malleable blobs of clay are shaped and reshaped by hand in dialogue with computer vision algorithms, turning gestures into probability scores, and the clay into statistics.
+This feedback loop between gesture and code continues until the algorithm detects the clay as a body “worth attention”.
+At that moment of recognition, the form is finished and refined at the key markers for the algorithm, materializing the threshold where the machine mistakes its own projections for a human body.
+A false positive where limbs act as lures and silhouette suggest torso.